 With a low-dose protocol, the goal is to acquire an image with sufficient quality for maintaining diagnostic accuracy.
 Maintaining image quality while reducing the patient dose is a challenge, but new technology makes it possible.
 A multi-head camera, combined with nSPEED reconstruction software and Tru-ACQ Count Based Imaging provides fast acquisition times with the lowest appropriate dose.

 TruACQ Count Based Imaging™ is the first and only count-based SPECT imaging technique that ensures consistent counts for every patient study, regardless of the patient’s size, weight, or the dose used.
 The proprietary software is designed to simplify the decision-making process around acquisition time.
-TruACQ™ takes a quick look at exactly what the detectors are picking up, which accounts for all possible variables, and provides the optimal scan time for the patient being
+TruACQ™ takes a quick look at exactly what the detectors are picking up, which accounts for all possible variables, and provides the optimal scan time for the patient being imaged.
+The result is the highest quality image in the shortest amount of time.

 Another way to help lower the radiation burden to patients is to adopt a stress-only protocol.
 Stress-only protocol is the directive by which a medical provider performs a cardiac stress test without the complementary resting scan.
 Traditionally, both a resting scan and a stress scan are performed on patients, which are then compared to more confidently support a diagnosis.
 Often, what could potentially be an abnormality in one image is disproved by the other, thereby reducing inaccurate conclusions.
 It does, however, subject the patient to two radiation doses, sometimes unnecessarily.